 1. Deferred Annuities (Annual Premium and Single Premium)

 All deferred annuities are reserved using the CARVM method.
 The reserve on any specific valuation date requires a calculation of the present value of future guaranteed benefits less the present value of future required net premiums for the current duration of the policy and for each future duration.
 For purposes of calculating this series of “excesses,” premiums are only considered to be payable for the specific duration for which the excess is being calculated.
 The reserve is the greatest of these excesses.
-Reserves for guaranteed benefits must consider all contractual guarantees including cash values, death benefits, annuity income, etc. Cash values are those actually guaranteed under the policy provisions.
+Reserves for guaranteed benefits must consider all contractual guarantees including cash values, death benefits, annuity income, etc. Cash values are actually guaranteed under the policy provisions.

 2. Immediate Annuities

-Immediate annuities are those that are in a payout mode.
+Immediate annuities are those that are in payout mode.
 Reserves are determined using the CARVM method, except that, in the case of supplemental contracts without life contingencies, mortality tables are not used.

 3. Guaranteed Interest Contracts

 Guaranteed interest contracts (GICs) represent a type of funding vehicle used where group deferred annuities are involved.
 Under a basic GIC, the insurer accepts a single deposit from the plan sponsor (i.e., the employer) for a specified period of time, such as five years.
-Interest earned during the period may be accumulated until the period expires, or the earned interest may be paid out annually.
+Interest earned during the period may accumulate until the period expires, or the earned interest may be paid out annually.
 At the end of the period, the account balance, including any accumulated interest, is returned to the plan sponsor.
 Numerous variations of this basic guaranteed interest contract have been developed that: 1) allow the plan sponsor to make monthly contributions rather than the single deposit; and 2) provide that the principal and interest can be paid out in installments to make benefit payments to plan participants.

 4. Structured Settlements